 Ask an Agent

 Furthermore, even if you aren't at fault in a crash, your insurance company can still be liable for your injuries or damage to your vehicle through your uninsured motorist coverage.
 This coverage is designed to cover you in the event the at-fault driver does not have any coverage or enough cover to pay for your losses.

 Unfortunately, these situations increase the cost of doing business for the insurance company and that cost normally gets passed on to the customers.
-As irritating as that can be, you still have the ability to shop for a better rate with a new company and switch if you are unhappy.
+As irritating as that can be, you still have the ability to compare rates from other companies and switch if you are unhappy.

+Ask an Agent